 There’s nothing like having friends and family over and everyone stops talking mid-sentence because your dog’s lipstick has made an appearance.
 Trust me, I know.
 My German Shepherd Dog Forest is well known for this.

 So what’s up with a boy dog’s you-know-what?
 Why does it always appear at inappropriate times?
 And why does your dog have a fascination with other dogs’ private parts?
-Let’s find out.
+Let’s answer a few of your questions about the dog penis.

-Since we humans are uncomfortable with saying the “p” word, colloquial terms like “dog lipstick” or “red rocket” are popular substitutes.
+Since we humans are uncomfortable with saying the “p” word, colloquial terms like “dog lipstick” or “red rocket” are popular substitutes for the term dog penis.
 Those terms describe a dog’s actual penis, which, for the most part, stays in the prepuce.
 (That’s the furry area you thought was a dog’s penis in more innocent times.)

 “Red rocket” or “lipstick” is a pretty apt term: A dog’s erection generally ranges from pink to red in color, and is stiff as well.
 It’s shape is similar to the top of a rocket or lipstick, hence the nicknames.

-You probably already know that answer to this, but a dog’s penis comes out when he’s aroused.
+You probably already know that answer to this, but the dog penis comes out when a dog is aroused.

 No, not like that, at least in a non-breeding context.
 As veterinarian Dr. Eric Barchas explains in his article Why Do Dogs Keep Showing Us Their “Lipsticks”?, arousal is a general term for anything that excites a dog.
 Arousal can be something as simple as your boy dog getting excited about a training session, which happens with my dog, Forest.